Australia detains French TV crew filming anti-coal protest

-MELBOURNE (Reuters) - A well-known French television reporter and his crew were arrested on Monday while filming protesters blockading a coal port in Australia’s northeastern state of Queensland, media said.
+MELBOURNE (Reuters) - A French television reporter and his crew were arrested on Monday while filming protesters blockading a coal port in Australia’s northeastern state of Queensland.

-State police confirmed people had been arrested and charged with trespassing at the Abbot Point coal terminal, but were unable to give immediate details.
+State police said seven people, including four French men aged 29, 30, 32 and 39, had been arrested and charged with trespassing on a railway at the Abbot Point coal terminal.

-Reporter Hugo Clément and his television crew were filming an environmental documentary for France 2, said Frontline Action on Coal, the group leading the protest at the port against India’s Adani Enterprises, which is digging a controversial coal mine in Queensland.
+Reporter Hugo Clément and his television crew were filming an environmental documentary for France 2, said Frontline Action on Coal, the group leading the protest at the port against India’s Adani Enterprises, which is digging a coal mine in Queensland.

 Pictures from the protest group showed Clement crouched in a police van and two others, one with a video camera and the other with a camera, being guided by police toward the van.

-Australian Broadcasting Corp said Clement and his crew were been released on bail and are due to appear at the state’s Bowen magistrates’ court in early September.
+Clement and his crew have been released on bail and are due to appear at the state’s Bowen magistrates’ court on Sept.
+3.

+The Australian Broadcasting Corp said the police charge sheet showed Clement’s bail terms ban him from going within 20 km (12 miles) of Adani’s mine site or less than 100 meters from any other Adani site.

 Adani’s Carmichael mine and rail project has been the target of protests for nearly a decade, but opponents lost their battle in June when the company finally received approval to begin construction.

-The French team were filming two protesters blocking access to Adani’s Abbot Point terminal, from which it plans to export coal from the mine, said Amy, a representative of Frontline Action on Coal, who only gave her first name.
+The French team was filming protesters blocking access to Adani’s Abbot Point terminal, from which it plans to export coal from the mine, said a representative of Frontline Action on Coal, who identified herself as just Amy.

 Police told the journalists they were blocking the railway corridor and then arrested them, rather than merely telling them to move out of the way, she said.

-The French embassy in Canberra had no immediate comment on the incident.
+The French consul-general in Brisbane declined to comment on the incident.

 Adani, owner of the coal port, said it was aware of the protest but had no comment on any arrests.